codebuddies/backend/README.md

 2. Once you have Postman open, click on file -> import and import the .json file
 3. Click on the settings gear icon on the far top right (next to the eye icon) and click to add a new environment.
 4. Name your environment `dev` and create a variable called `api_url`.
-Give it a value of `https://localhost:8000`, which is the URL of your Django dev environment when it is running.
+For both the "Initial Value" and "Current Value," fill in `http://localhost:8000` which is the URL of your Django dev environment when it is running.
-5. Now, as long you have the Django app (https://localhost:8000) running, you should be able to make requests like POST Create User and POST Authenticate.
+5. Now, as long you have the Django app (http://localhost:8000) running, you should be able to make requests like POST Create User and POST Authenticate.
    Click on this link to see what you should expect: https://imgur.com/hd9VB6k

 - `POST` Create User will create a new user in your `localhost:8000` running Django app,